By Habeeb Salloum

 “I am thrilled!
-This the first time that I will be seeing Mayan ruins,” my newly found Canadian friend remarked as our bus moved away from Decameron Salinitas – El Salvador’s only luxury seaside resort.
+This is the first time that I will be seeing Mayan ruins,” my newly found Canadian friend remarked as our bus moved away from Decameron Salinitas, El Salvador’s many luxury seaside resorts.

 “I hope that he will not be disappointed!”
 I thought to myself thinking of my research about El Salvador’s indigenous people‘s remains.